 Introduction to Caching and Caching Strategies

-Have you ever experienced a website taking longer time to load on the first visit but significantly faster on subsequent visits?
-This is related to caching: An idea to improve the performance of distributed systems.
-In this blog, we will discuss the caching concept, how it works, and what are the important types of caching.
+Have you ever experienced a website taking longer to load on the first visit but significantly faster on subsequent visits?
+This phenomenon is related to caching: an idea to improve the performance of distributed systems.
+In this blog, we will discuss the caching concept, how it works, and its types.

-Caching is a process of storing data in a temporary storage location called cache to improve the speed of data access.
-Now the question is: What is cache?
-A cache is a high-speed storage that stores a small proportion of critical data so that future requests for that data can be served faster.
+Caching is the process of storing frequently accessed data in a temporary storage called a cache to improve the speed of data access.
+Now, the question arises: What is a cache?
+A cache is a high-speed storage that stores a small proportion of critical data so that requests for that data can be served faster.

-Let's understand this from another perspective!
-Accessing data from the main database will take a good amount of time (due to disk I/O or network latency).
-So when data is accessed or processed for the first time, the system will store that data in a faster memory i.e. cache.
+• Accessing data from the main database will take a considerable amount of time (due to disk I/O or network latency).
+Therefore, when data is accessed for the first time, the system will store that data in a faster memory, i.e., the cache.
 If there is a further request for the same data, the system will serve it directly from the cache.

-So one of the critical goals of caching is to make data retrieval fast by accessing frequently accessed data from the cache instead of retrieving it again from the main database.
-This will take significantly less time, which will improve the performance.
+• So one of the critical goals of caching is to make data retrieval fast by accessing data from the cache instead of retrieving it again from the main database.
+This will significantly improve performance.

-1. The system will first check the cache memory to see if the requested data is already there.
-If data is present (cache hit), the system will return the data directly from the cache.
-As mentioned earlier, cache access is much faster compared to the main database access.
+• The system will first check the cache to see if the requested data is already there.
+If the data is present (a cache hit), the system will return the data directly from the cache.

-2. If requested data is not present (cache miss) in the cache, the system will retrieve the data from the original database.
-As discussed earlier, this process is slower compared to the cache access.
+• If the requested data is not present in the cache (a cache miss), the system will retrieve the data from the original database.
+As discussed earlier, this process is slower compared to cache access.

-3. Now, after fetching data from the database, the system will store the fetched data in the cache for future use, so that subsequent requests for the same data can be served more quickly.
+• After fetching data from the database, the system will store the fetched data in the cache for future use so that subsequent requests for the same data can be served more quickly.

 What is caching in system design?